-(i) Foreign currency translation and transactions
+(j) Foreign currency translation and transactions

 The functional currency of Partners and its U.S.-based subsidiaries is the U.S. Dollar.
 The functional currency of our foreign subsidiaries, including Penn Octane de Mexico, S. de R.L. de C.V., Termatsal, S. de R.L. de C.V., and Tergas, S. de R.L. de C.V., is the Mexican Peso.
 The assets and liabilities of our foreign subsidiaries are translated at period-end rates of exchange, and revenue and expenses are translated at average exchange rates prevailing for the period.
-The resulting translation adjustments, net of related income taxes, are recorded as a component of other comprehensive income in partners' equity.
-Gains and losses from the remeasurement of foreign currency transactions (transactions denominated in a currency other than the entity's functional currency) are included in the consolidated statements of operations in other income (expenses).
+The resulting translation adjustments, net of related income taxes, are recorded as a component of other comprehensive income in the consolidated statements of comprehensive income.
+Gains and losses from the remeasurement of foreign currency transactions (transactions denominated in a currency other than the entity's functional currency) are included in other income (expenses) in the consolidated statements of comprehensive income.

-(j) Accounting for derivative instruments
+(k) Accounting for derivative instruments

-Generally accepted accounting principles require us to recognize all derivative instruments at fair value in the consolidated balance sheet as assets or liabilities (see Note 9 of Notes to consolidated financial statements).
+Generally accepted accounting principles require us to recognize all derivative instruments at fair value in the consolidated balance sheet as assets or liabilities.
 Changes in the fair value of our derivative instruments are recognized in earnings unless specific hedge accounting criteria are met.